masters3d/ingenio/presentation/career_cheyo.md

 ---

-# Career Pivot (~2yrs)

-* Motivation: Chase dreams.
-Graduate school.
-* Ability: Retool.
-Bootstrap.
-Self direction.
-* Learnings:  Sabbaticals are cool but I also learned that I will not like retirement much.
-Taking more vacations works better for me.
-Quality of life > career.

----

-# Software Engineer at Tech Company (~4yrs)
+# Software Engineer at Tech Company

 * Motivation: I love to code.
 * Ability: Create clarity from ambiguity.
 All previous abilities.